personium/website/src/getting-started/README.md

     3. [Flow of application development](./appdev-process.md)
     4. [App implementation](./appdev-impl.md)

-> If you can use the built-in Personium, you can skip the chapter "1.
-Preparing Personium" and read from the chapter "2.
-App Development".
+> If you have access to a Personium Unit, you can skip "1.
+Preparing Personium" and start from "2.
+Developing app".